Faroe Islands Holidays

 Many of the islands are connected by bridge, tunnel or ferry, making the Faroe Islands perfect for an island-hopping self-drive for those who want to explore independently.
 On the other hand, an escorted tour leaves the driving to someone else while you learn about the history, culture and wildlife from your guide.
 The islands are riddled with walking tracks, in fact there are more hiking trails than roads, so you will want to stride out in the magnificent scenery.
 The tiny village of Gjogv on Eysturoy is a particularly good base for stunning coastal and mountain walks.

 Streymoy and Nolsoy

 History of the Faroes

-The sheep population is around 70,000, while humans number 50,000.
+The population numbers 50,000, most of which live in in the capital Torshavn, while the sheep population is around 70,000.
 Archaeological excavations suggest people lived on the islands in the year 300, but the first recorded settlement is from Irish monks during the 6th century, followed by Norwegian Vikings a few hundred years later.
 Open, friendly, family-orientated and down to earth, modern-day Faroe Islanders are sticklers for tradition.
 They speak good English and love their food.
 Lamb and seafood are mainstays of Faroese gastronomy – whether you’re trying ræst, (fermented meat or fish), or sampling what many claim to be the ‘new Nordic food frontier’ at restaurants like the Michelin-starred KOKS.